derekphilipau/museum-nextjs-search/README.md

 - `year` - The year of the image
 - `view` - The view of the image, e.g. "front", "back", "detail", etc.
 - `rank` - The rank of the image, used for sorting
 - `embedding` - Experimental Feature.
 CLIP image embedding for similarity & text search.
+Removed.
+[See examples here.](./doc/embeddings.md)

 Museum Location: